 Sari Fine Shepphird, Ph.D, a Los Angeles clinical psychologist and eating disorder specialist, is the author of 100 Questions & Answers about Anorexia Nervosa.
 Psych Central contributor Margarita Tartakovsky, M.S., spoke with her about common myths surrounding anorexia, the media’s impact and healthy body image in kids.
 Be sure to check out Part 2 of the interview next week.
 For more information about Shepphird and her book, please visit her website.
+Check out part 2 of the interview as well.

 Q: In your book, you discuss several prevailing myths, including: people choose to have anorexia; they’re just trying to get attention; anorexia is about vanity; a person can’t have anorexia if they eat three meals a day; and anorexia is just a phase.
 What kinds of myths do the media circulate?